 taccgl™ is provided under an open source BSD like License.
 You can download the library and place it on your test web server.

 If you like taccgl™ please share it with others, e.g. link to us, refer to us in social networks, or follow us on twitter etc.

 When showing, viewing, or developing animations and/or computer games take care about epilepsy.
 A warning message shows up before viewing the examples.

 Under good conditions the library directly uses hardware graphic acceleration and its performance critical parts run directly on the computers graphic unit.
 This provides an extreme performance gain compared to DOM and script based animations and allows you to run smooth animations with thousands of elements.

-If no hardware acceleration is present (or if it is not usable because of the browser or the graphics driver) the library uses the HTML 5 - 2D canvas which provides quite fast animations on fast computers as well.
+If no hardware acceleration is present (or if it is not usable because of the browser or the graphics driver) the library uses the HTML 5 - 2D canvas which provides quite fast animations with restricted features on fast computers.

 For slow graphic accelerators and/or slow processors that can not handle the full screen resolution smoothly, the library plays the animations only on a portion of the screen or becomes completely inactive to not interfere normal operations on the page.

 On older browsers that do not support HTML 5 canvas and no animations show up.